7mind/sick/README.md

 `SICK` allows you to achieve the following:

 1. Store `JSON`-like data in efficient indexed binary form
-2. Avoid reading and parsing whole `JSON` files and access the data you need just in time
+2. Avoid reading and parsing whole `JSON` files and access only the data you need just in time
 3. Store multiple `JSON`-like structures in one deduplicating storage
-4. Implement ideal streaming parsers for `JSON`-like data
+4. Implement perfect streaming parsers for `JSON`-like data
 5. Efficiently stream updates for `JSON`-like data

 The tradeoff for these benefits is somehow more complicated and less efficient encoder.

 ## The problem

-`JSON` has a [Type-2](https://en.wikipedia.org/wiki/Chomsky_hierarchy#Type-2_grammars) grammar and requires a pushdown automaton to parse it.
+`JSON` has a [Type-2](https://en.wikipedia.org/wiki/Chomsky_hierarchy#Type-2_grammars) grammar and requires a [pushdown automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) to parse it.
 So, it's not possible to implement efficient streaming parser for `JSON`.
-Just imagine a huge hierarchy of nested `JSON` objects: you won't be able to finish parsing the top-level object until the whole file.
+Just imagine a huge hierarchy of nested `JSON` objects: you won't be able to finish parsing the top-level object until you process the whole file.

-`JSON` is frequently used to store and transfer large amounts of data and these transfers tend to grow over time.
+`JSON` is frequently used to store and transfer large amounts of data and these transfers tend to [grow over time](https://nee.lv/2021/02/28/How-I-cut-GTA-Online-loading-times-by-70/).
 Just imagine a typical `JSON` config file for a large enterprise product.

-The non-streaming nature of almost all the JSON parsers requires a lot of work to be done every time you need to deserialize your a huge chunk of `JSON` data: you need to read it from disk, parse it and, usually, map raw `JSON` tree to object instances.
+The non-streaming nature of almost all the JSON parsers requires a lot of work to be done every time you need to deserialize your a huge chunk of `JSON` data: you need to read it from disk, parse it in memory into an AST representation, and, usually, map raw `JSON` tree to object instances.
+Even if you use token streams and know the type of your object ahead of time you still have to deal with the Type-2 grammar.

 This may be very inefficient and cause unnecessary delays and pauses.